jmcgeheeiv/cardshuffle/README.md

 The Cardshuffle API documentation is in `cardshuffle/doc/_build/html/index.html`.

 Ordinarily, such generated files should not be added to the repository.
-In this case I did since this repository is the sole deployment.
+In this case I did add them since this repository is the sole deployment.

 Running Cardshuffle
 --------------------